 Watershed Music Publishing is a division of Watershed Music Group, providing publishing rights management – stewarding the administration, licensing, translations, royalty collection, and payment on behalf of our songwriter and catalog administration clients.

 What is Watershed Label Services?

-Watershed Label Services is a division of Watershed Music Group, providing product, sound recording, and royalty administration on behalf of our artist and label administration clients.
+Watershed Label Services is a division of Watershed Music Group, providing product and royalty administration on behalf of our artist and label administration clients.